flyerhq/flyer-astro/src/content/docs/docs/flutter/getting-started/architecture.md

 **6. Keyboard Handling:**

 *   **Reversed List:** The list is naturally anchored to the bottom.
 When the keyboard appears or disappears, the list content moves smoothly with it.
-*   **Regular List:** You will need to implement custom logic using a `ScrollController` to manually adjust the scroll position and push content up when the keyboard is shown, and back down when it's hidden, to prevent the input from obscuring messages.
-For this, please follow this guide: [Regular List Keyboard Handling](/docs/flutter/guides/regular-list-keyboard).
+*   **Regular List:** Keyboard handling is managed automatically.
+We listen to keyboard height and then animate the content when the keyboard is up.
+This process has a slight delay, so you'll see the keyboard report its full height before the content animates.
+This means it won't be as smooth as the reversed list.

 ## `cross_cache` for Image Caching